Interactive Communication -- cross-disciplinary perspectives from psychology, acoustics, and technology: Measures and Context

 \subsection{Physical Property Analysis}

+Because IC ultimately unfolds through observable speech, acoustic, and movement signals, the analysis of their physical properties provides a direct link between communicative behavior and the underlying psychological and technological processes.
 A detailed examination of the physical signals generated during communication can provide objective insights into both the content and the form of interaction.
 This includes the acoustic properties of speech, reflecting concepts discussed in Section~\ref{AudioAcoustics}, as well as the kinematics of movement, such as gestures and articulatory actions, which relate to the functions of nonverbal cues outlined in Section~\ref{NonverbalModalitySocialCognition} and Section~\ref{IntegratingVerbalNonverbalInformation}.
 These features are not merely by-products of communication but carry essential information about speaker identity, emotional state, and interactional intent.
 Acoustic analyses of the speech signal typically focus on prosodic features such as pitch, intensity, and timing.
 These parameters are known to reflect cognitive load, emotional engagement, and interactional alignment.
 The phenomenon of prosodic entrainment, where interlocutors begin to converge on aspects such as speech rate, intonation patterns, or loudness over the course of a conversation, is of particular interest in studies of social coordination (\cite{pardo2006phonetic}).
 Measures of fluency, such as articulation rate, the frequency and duration of pauses, and the occurrence of disfluencies, are commonly used as indicators of communicative ease or strain.
 Spectral features of the signal, including formant frequencies or measures of voice quality such as jitter and shimmer, may also be analyzed to capture fine-grained aspects of articulation and expressivity.

 These analyses are typically performed using dedicated software such as Praat (\cite{boersma2001praat}) or OpenSMILE (\cite{eyben2010opensmile}), or within custom pipelines in MATLAB or Python.
 However, the reliability of acoustic measures is strongly dependent on the recording quality and environmental conditions, and prosodic variability can be substantial across speakers and contexts.
 In addition to vocal features, movement-based signals such as gestures, head movements, or facial expressions offer further information about communicative intent and coordination.
 The study of kinematic properties involves tracking the position and trajectory of specific articulators or limbs, often using motion capture systems, pose estimation algorithms, or inertial sensors.
 Of particular relevance is the coordination between different modalities, for instance between gesture and speech, or between gaze and turn-taking cues.
 Respiratory patterns during interaction are also increasingly studied, as they are closely linked to speech planning, physiological arousal, and turn-taking (\cite{rochetcapellan2014take}).
 Measurements of respiratory rate, inhalation-exhalation ratio, or chest expansion can be obtained via belts or airflow sensors and integrated with other signal types to better understand the embodied dimension of communication.